 It’s important to remember that there are two key differences between an 18-credit diploma program and a 24-credit diploma program: the amount of time it takes to complete each program and the number of required credits.

 An 18-credit diploma program typically takes three years for full-time students to complete, whereas a 24-credit diploma program typically takes four years for full-time students to complete.
+While 3-4 years is the maximum time frame, students are able to apply themselves and work ahead in their courses as long as they are in each course for a minimum of 28 weeks.
 Many schools offer both programs so potential students can choose the one that best fits their needs.

 18-Credit Career High School Diploma Curriculum Courses